aaronparisi/techno-blog/src/blogPosts/StringPort.md

 The other issue was a fucking typo - I had `SIGING` instead of `SIGINT`.
 Lol.

 Lessons learned: be careful with quotes in the `.env` file!
-Also that software development is hard [for reasons I don't always expect](/blog/on-the-test).